 - Open a bank account.
 Obtain proof of identity through a post office, notary or lawyer and a “certificate of registration” (Meldebescheinigung) as proof of residence

-- Present documentation to the Trade Office (Gewerbeamt) relating to tax and social security authorities, Labor Office, relevant professional bodies, works councils, trades unions
+- Present documentation to the Trade Office (Gewerbeamt) relating to tax and social security authorities, Labour Office, relevant professional bodies, works councils, trades unions

 - Register with the relevant Trade Chamber